 You may have seen them on 'MTV' in the 1990s & 2000s, but this is where it all began for these acid casualty reality trippers.
 Brown Reason To Live is their very first release; it came out in 1983.
 Here it is on vintage thick wax.
 12" vinyl, 7-song ep- their first classic slab o' wax, and still as crazed and lysergic as ever!
-This pressing is just in time for its 30th Anniversary!
+Don't forget their 2nd AT 12" Live PCPPEP!

 Recent pressing history:

 P.S.- And the answer to the timeless question, "what speed is this meant to be played on?"
 It's meant to be played at 69 rpm, of course!
 (But if your turntable doesn't have a "69" setting, try it on 45 instead.)